SakethSigma/Octave_ML/README.md

 # Octave_ML
-This repository contains the solved assignments in Octave of the Machine Learning Course by Standford Online (Instructor: Andrew NG) in coursera.
+This repository contains the solved assignments in Octave of the Machine Learning Course by Standford Online on Coursera (Instructor: Andrew NG).